jangroth/aws-certification-notes/solutions-architect-professional.md

 <a name="5_9_3_2"></a>
 #### [↖](#5_9)[↑](#5_9_3_1)[↓](#5_9_3_3) Setup
-* Health Checks can be setup to pass / fail based on text in the first 5120 bytes of the response
+* Health Checks can be setup to pass/fail based on text in the first 5120 bytes of the response
 * Health Checks pass only with the 2xx and 3xx status response
 * Calculated health checks
   * Create separate individual health checks